renderedtext/semaphore-docs-new/source/docs/insights/troubleshooting-insights.md

 file will be available only on Semaphore.

 An alternative is to construct the `SPEC_OPTS` environment variable yourself.
-The variable should include `--out rspec_report.json` and all the options you need.
+The variable should include `--format json --out rspec_report.json` and all the options you need.

 #### Your tests are executed using parallel_test gem